Tomás Canavery: Family

 Tomás Onésimo Canavery was baptized on September 2, 1839, in the parish of San Miguel Arcángel, son of Tomás José Canaverys and Macedonia Castillo, a Creole woman related to Juan Bautista Rondeau.
 His father Tomás, was baptized with that name for being born on December 29 (St Thomas's Day).
+He was a direct descendant of Juan Canaverys (1748-1822), an employee of the Court of Auditors of Buenos Aires during the Viceroyalty of the Río de la Plata, and one of the neighbors that attended the open cabildo of 22 of May 1810.

 He had several brothers, including Ángel Canavery (1850-1916), a military man who participated in the Conquest of the Desert.
 His sister María Juana Canavery, was married to Enrico Mosconi, an engineer born in Milán, who had been hired by the government for the construction of Central Argentine Railway.
 Enrico and María Juana were the parents of Enrique Mosconi, a prestigious military and engineer, first President of the Yacimientos Petrolíferos Fiscales, the main oil company of Argentina.

-He also was brother of Justino Canavery, which is registered in the census of 1855 along with several members of the Rondeau family.
+Another brother of his was Justino Canavery, who was registered in the census of 1855 along with several members of the Rondeau family.

 His grandparents were Mariano Canaverys and Tiburcia Sosa Ravelo, belonging to a Creole family of Buenos Aires, Caparica and San Juan Province.
 His grandfather was tutor in Escuela de la Piedad, a primary school located in the neighborhood of San Nicolás.
 He and his wife also had opened a private school for boys and girls in the towns of Olivos.
 Like all schoolmasters of the time, Mariano was instructed by James Diego Thompson, who had arrived in Buenos Aires to apply modern techniques of education created by Joseph Lancaster.